 Join Leif Bersweden, author of The Orchid Hunter, for a day of orchid hunting in the Chilterns Area of Outstanding Natural Beauty, one of the most orchid-rich locations in the country.

 Many of our chalk-loving native orchids hit their peak in late May, so the flower-rich grasslands and quiet woodland glades of the Chiltern Hills are the perfect place to encounter our country’s most charismatic plants and learn about their ecology, conservation and habitat management – with plenty of time for taking photographs of course!

-We will be meeting at Warburg Nature Reserve, a quiet site nestled in a valley near the village of Bix which boasts an impressive list of orchids.
-There is ample car parking space as well as facilities.
-We will then lift-share to visit Hartslock and Homefield Wood, both of which are a short 25/30 minute drive away.
+We will be meeting in Goring-on-Thames and then lift-sharing to Hartslock Nature Reserve, a quiet site on a hillside overlooking the River Thames which boasts an impressive list of orchids.
+From there we will travel to Warburg and Homefield Wood, both of which are a short 25/30 minute drive away.

 During the day we could find as many as fifteen different orchid species, including old favourites like Bee Orchid, Fly Orchid and Greater Butterfly Orchid as well as more mysterious species like Bird’s-nest Orchid.
 Leif has a particular interest in Monkey, Lady and Military Orchids, the species’ he studies for his PhD, all three of which will be found – plus the rare hybrid between the former two.

-As well as looking at the orchids there will be a chance to learn the other specialist plants of these habitats, plus discuss managment techniques for promoting their conservation.
+As well as looking at the orchids there will be a chance to learn the other specialist plants of these habitats, plus discuss management techniques for promoting their conservation.